 This year we are encouraging all of our brokers to be extra vigilant for attempts from data vishers who are looking to obtain client and claim details.

 Ghost Brokers and the use of Social Media adverts

 As front end fraud controls continue to improve across insurers and intermediaries we are seeing Ghost Brokers evolving and we feel this will continue.
 In recent times we are seeing more and more victims of Ghost Broking being enticed by false advertising on platforms such as Instagram, which coupled with the use of stolen ID's by Ghost Brokers is seeing this type of fraud continue to rise.
 As well as continuing to investigate those behind the adverts to bring them to justice, throughout this year we will be looking to lobby website owners and internet search engine providers to have these false adverts removed and prevent their future use.

 Following greater public awareness in recent years of the classic "slam on" accident, we are now seeing fraudsters evolve their techniques to try and avoid detection.
 We are starting to see more incidents of claimants speeding up and hitting innocent road users who are pulling out of side roads or onto mini roundabouts.
-In 2020, I think we'll see a lot more on the latest evolution of fraudsters inducing innocent members of the public into having an accident.

 Whilst our fraud detection tools and intelligence sharing will continue to trace these organised frauds, public awareness is important in these scenarios.
 If your customers become the victim of one of these frauds, they should report their concerns to us to allow for a detailed investigation to take place.
 Dash cam or CCTV footage is more common these days and it's a great tool to help us defeat this type of fraud.